 - No coffee.
 If you need some type of caffeine, then green tea is good as well as greens superfoods in the powdered form.
 This can be easily mixed with juice.
-It is found at whole foods and has all natural energy revitalizer in it.
+It has an all natural energy revitalizer in it.
 There is also Teecino dandelion coffee (it is not coffee and is caffeine free but contains natural herbs to give you the energy needed.)
-This is also found at whole foods.
+Available for purchase HERE!

 - Work out 3 days a week.
 On my lazy days when i don’t want to work out, I go for walks or jump rope.
 Yoga is great to.